Victim of Financial Fraud? Call Now

 Make sure to review your Western broker’s FINRA BrokerCheck record.
 Kurta Law is aware of numerous Western brokers with investor disputes and regulatory actions on their records.

-• Western International has employed brokers with significant histories of misconduct allegations.
+• Western International Securities has employed brokers with significant histories of misconduct allegations.
 One broker has 13 customer disputes on his record.

 • Kurta Law is aware of another former Western International Securities broker with several customer disputes as well as criminal charges on his record.